‘Dance Moms’ Star Nia Sioux Talks New Song ‘Dance (Just Rock),’ Working With Cheryl Burke

 Girls may come and go in the show but Sioux said that she managed to maintain a good relationship with her former and current co-stars.
 She shared that she had an instant connection with most of the girls and considers them as her sisters.
 The Dance Moms star said that she still kept in touch with the “OG girls,” Chloe Lukasiak and sisters Maddie and Mackenzie Ziegler.

 “I will always consider them my life long friends.
-I do not remember a time when I did not know them,” she said
+I do not remember a time when I did not know them,” she said.

 As for working with Cheryl Burke, Nia Sioux said that she’s happy to have the Dancing with the Stars pro as her mentor.
 Even though Burke has only been in a couple of Dance Moms episodes, Sioux said that they learned a lot from her.